flemyroy/ObesityPrediction/README.md

 # ObesityPrediction
-A dataset was analyzed and classification algorithm was implemented to predict.
+A dataset was analyzed and classification algorithms were implemented.